davidkbainbridge/docker-control-plane/README.md

 docker-control-plane
 ====================

-To provide control plan capability on top of docker containers
+The purpose of this project is to provide control plan capabilities around the docker remote API that can opperate in a distributed manner over multiple physical / virtual hosts as long as they are running the docker-control-plane agent.